jakebeal/MIT-Proto/proto/src/cpproto/README.txt

-This is a project to build an equivalent syntax for proto that looks less like LISP.
+This is a project to build an equivalent syntax for proto that looks less like LISP, and more like C++.

-pyto-design-notes.txt explains the current state of the project lib/ contains experimental translations of proto code to pyto code
+cpproto-design-notes.txt explains the current state of the project lib/ contains experimental translations of proto code to pyto code